nocproject/noc-docker/Readme.md

 Q: Can i use my own databases instead of new ?

 A: Glad you asked.
-Of cause you can.
+Of course you can.
 Ensure that dockerized noc is not started
 ```
 docker-compose down -v
 ```